SUSE/skuba/README.md

 you have to be inside the `company-cluster` folder.

 ```
-caaspctl node bootstrap --user opensuse --sudo --target <IP/fqdn> my-master
+skuba node bootstrap --user opensuse --sudo --target <IP/fqdn> my-master
 ```

-You can check `caaspctl node bootstrap --help` for further options, but the previous command means:
+You can check `skuba node bootstrap --help` for further options, but the previous command means:

 * Bootstrap node using a SSH connection to target `<IP/fqdn>`